|Dr Clive Anggiansah

 The Nursing Team

-We have three practice nurses in the surgery team, Ruth Morgan, Uche Nnadi and Morenike Okunowo, and one nurse practitioner, Beverley Starbuck and a HCA, all of whom can be seen by appointment, morning and afternoon every weekday.
+We have three practice nurses in the surgery team, Ruth Morgan, Morenike Okunowo and Delia Doorey, a Nurse Practitioner, Beverley Starbuck, an Advanced Care Practitioner, Hayley Tossell and a HCA, Vicky Gambleton, all of whom can be seen by appointment, morning and afternoon every weekday.

 They are able to attend to dressings, remove stitches, check blood pressure and give injections.